advaitchorghade/stockReadout/README.md

 # stockReadout
-A program to read out stock info every specifies interval so that you don't need to see the stocks to know the value.
+A Python program to read out stock info every specifies interval so that you don't need to see the stocks to know the value.

 The modules used are pyttsx3.